Censorship in South Asia: Sri Lanka

 Sri Lanka is listed as a country "under surveillance" by Reporters Without Borders in 2011.

 Several political and news websites, including tamilnet.com and lankanewsweb.com, have been blocked within the country.
 Tamilnet has been producing news about the Sri Lankan civil war, focusing in the north and the east of the country, and is seen by the government as a Pro-LTTE news website.
 A government spokesman has said that he is looking to hire hackers to disable Tamilnet.

-The Sri Lanka courts have ordered hundreds of adult sites blocked to "protect women and children".
+The Sri Lanka courts have ordered hundreds of porn sites to be blocked, stating that it is to "protect women and children".
 This is no longer true as of 2017.

-In February 2018 Facebook was blocked as an effort to prevent hate speech.
+In February of 2018, Facebook was blocked, as an effort to prevent racial-hate speech.

 In October and November 2011 the Sri Lankan Telecommunication Regulatory Commission blocked the five websites, www.lankaenews.com, srilankamirror.com, srilankaguardian.com, paparacigossip9.com, and www.lankawaynews.com, for what the government alleges as publishing reports that amount to "character assassination and violating individual privacy" and damaging the character of President Mahinda Rajapaksa, ministers and senior government officials.
 The five sites have published material critical of the government and alleged corruption and malfeasance by politicians.